rtsisyk/msgpuck/README.md

 ### Static Library

-MsgPuck is designed to be fully inlined to your application by a C/C++ compiler.
+MsgPuck is designed to be fully embedded to your application by a C/C++ compiler.
 However, some functions require auxiliary static tables which should be expanded somewhere in a compilation unit (`*.c` or `*.cc` file).
 Please add libmsgpuck.a to your binary to avoid problems with unresolved